gaurav952/CLRNNQA/README.md

 ...
 WORK IN PROGRESS ...

-The model will first be challenged with the bAbI dataset from FAIR.
+The models will first be challenged with the bAbI dataset from FAIR.
+Next, there will be experiments on the SQuAD dataset.

 ### Files :